adkron/dirtyinformation.com/_posts/2017-2-3-testing_named_agents.markdown

 ~~~

 With all this code in place we run our tests one last time, or fifty
-times because we are scared of the heisenbug coming back.
+times because we are scared of the Heisenbug coming back.

 ~~~bash
 amos@Noggin:~/workspace/$ mix test